-Old furnishings left dishevelled and in tatters, historic layers of dust, old jackets thrown over chairs decaying into their interwoven threads of history, left as they were over 140 years ago, takes you back in time that is somehow mesmerising, compelling and hauntingly fascinating.
-The detail in an old broken potbelly stove, and a wicker baby bassinette sitting next to a wire wove bed, springs petrified and frozen in time, create a feeling of nostalgia and wonder of how life was in Bodie.
+Old furnishings left disheveled and in tatters, historic layers of dust, old jackets thrown over chairs decaying into their interwoven threads of history, left as they were over 140 years ago, take you back in time that is somehow mesmerizing, compelling, and hauntingly fascinating.
+The detail in an old broken potbelly stove and a wicker baby bassinette sitting next to a wire-wove bed springs petrified and frozen in time, create a feeling of nostalgia and wonder of how life was in Bodie.

 Bodie was a foreboding place.
 In the long winter months temperatures dropped as low as minus 20 degrees and conditions were harsh.
 High winds regularly swept across the valley at close to 100 miles per hour.

 The park is open year-round however it’s always worth calling the lone ranger who guards the town and mans the Bodie Park Office to check on visiting hours.
 In the winter months, access is only by snowshoe, skis or snowmobile.